EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 let Bare = (s:string) {
     trim_end(@"\.(exe|cmd|bat|com|ps1)", tolower(extract(@"([^\\/]+)$", 1, tostring(s))))
 };
-// The children worth seeing.
-LOLBins, scripting engines, recon tools.
+// The children worth looking for.
+LOLBins, scripting engines, recon tools,
+// network tools.
+These lists define the DETECTION BOUNDARY — anything not
+// in them is dropped by the prefilter below.
+The case() classifier then
-// NOT a filter — a classifier.
-Everything under w3wp.exe appears; these get a label. let ShellsAndInterpreters = dynamic([
+// ranks what survives so analysts see structure instead of a flat list. let ShellsAndInterpreters = dynamic([
     "cmd","powershell","pwsh","cscript","wscript","mshta","bash","sh"
 ]);